MicrosoftDocs/sdk-api/sdk-api-src/content/dwrite_2/nf-dwrite_2-idwritefontfallbackbuilder-addmappings.md

 ## -description

-Add all the mappings from an existing font fallback object.
+Adds all the mappings from an existing font fallback object, which can be used to compose larger fallback definitions.
+A common scenario is to start with the system fallback from `IDWriteFactory2::GetSystemFontFallback` to cover the majority of Unicode characters, but then customize a few ranges with additional application-specific entries, either appending them first (to have priority over the system default) before calling AddMappings, or calling AddMappings first and then appending custom ranges to fill in any custom gaps.

 ## -parameters